Goundo language

 Goundo is a nearly extinct Adamawa language of Chad.
 It is one of the three members of the Kim languages group, together with Kim and Besme.

-The language is only spoken by older adults as many young people shifted to Kabalai and Nancere.
+Older adults only speak the language, as many young people shifted to Kabalai and Nancere.

 Ethnologue lists Goundo villages as Goundo-Bengli, Goundo-Nangom, and Goundo-Yila in Kélo and Lai subprefectures, Tandjilé Region.